swillinger/knapsack/docs/getting-started.md

 └── readme.md
 ```

-Your `patterns` folder is where you'll place any new component files as a default, there's even a few examples in there already for you to get an idea of how they're structured.
-In the next section we're going to go through what some of the files in the root directory are doing before we jump into building.
+Your `patterns` folder is where you'll place any new component files as a default, there's even a few examples included already to get an idea of how they're structured.
+To see them on your dashboard view follow the header navigation link for `patterns`, and there will be three options in your pattern list:

+* Button
+* Hero
+* Card

+Go ahead and click on `button` to see the rendered component and it's attributes.
+In the next section we'll take a look at the what is going into making this component, and how we can edit it with our dashboard user interface.